 19) Have a Great Time Out at The Wharf

-The Wharf is located in downtown Miami along the Miami River and is central for exploring many other attractions in the city.
+The Wharf is located along the Miami River and is central for exploring many other attractions in the city.

-However, you can always count on delicious food, frequent live music and performances and a bustling nightlight.
+However, you can always count on delicious food, frequent live music and performances and a bustling nightlife.